See how Quantive can help you achieve more of your strategy.

 The Value Chain Analysis is a strategic framework that breaks down a business into its core activities, in order to identify how the business creates value for its customers.
 By examining each stage of the value creation chain, companies can optimize their processes and gain a competitive edge.

-Core components of Value Chain Analysis
+What are the core components of Value Chain Analysis?

 Primary activities